dmccreary/dmccreary/docs/recommendations.md

 * John was Dan’s client

 Mr McCreary has the rare skill of combining technical expertise with incredible business and inter-personal interfacing skills.
 He has been always diligent in providing services for our company and invested in the cause of increasing productivity and simplifying business operations.
 We would not hesitate to hire Dan again and always maintain an open ear for his suggestions.

+#### Kevin M Coonan, MD

+* Emergency Medicine Physician and Medical Informaticist
+* January 10, 2011
+* Kevin M was Dan’s client

+Dan is a clear thought leader with deep expertise on the future of system interoperability and advanced uses of structured information.
+He has extensive knowledge of not only the ins and outs of XML based information modeling and semantic web technology, but on how to use it to achieve meaningful results.

+## W3C Standards

+I worked with many people over the years on XML, XForms, RDF and GQL standards.
+I am a huge fan of open standards that mitigate vendor lockin.

 #### David Wood